abhinavkakku/abhinavkakku/src/content/blog/htb-lame.md

 # Lame

-HackTheBox Link to Lame Machine
+HackTheBox Link to Lame Machine - [HTB Lame](https://app.hackthebox.com/machines/lame)

 Initial Nmap Scan for the machine/endpoint

 The default scan gives no results , using -Pn switch gives FTP, SSH, NetBIOS, and SMB ports, scanning for all ports adds one more open port - 3632 .
-So we scan all these ports for Service versions.&#x20;
+So we scan all these ports for Service versions.

 ```bash
 ┌──(abhinav㉿ETHICALHACKX)-[~]